krishaamer/green-filter-research/research/literature/sustainability.md

 <Figure caption="Humboldt's Naturgemälde, early data visualization of ecology, rain, temperature, elevation, etc" src={Humboldt} refURL="https://commons.wikimedia.org/wiki/File:Zentralbibliothek_Z%C3%BCrich_-_Ideen_zu_einer_Geographie_der_Pflanzen_nebst_einem_Naturgem%C3%A4lde_der_Tropenl%C3%A4nder_-_000012142.jpg" refTitle="Public Domain, WikiMedia Commons" />
 ```

--   (Keeble, 1988) reported in April 1987 that *‘residents in high-income countries lead lifestyles incompatible with planetary boundaries’*.
-While my home Estonia at the time was considered low-income, a small nation on the verge of poverty behind the Iron Curtain occupation of the Soviet Occupy, we now in 2023, have indeed reached high-income status.
+### Climatech {#climatech}

--   (Korosec, 2021) reports that Amazon’s 2B USD to a Climate Pledge Fund earmarked to fix climate problems is invested in energy, logistics, and packaging startups, which will reduce material waste.
+Many large businesses have tried to find solutions by launching climate-focused funding.
+(Korosec, 2021) reports that Amazon’s 2B USD to a Climate Pledge Fund earmarked to fix climate problems is invested in energy, logistics, and packaging startups, which will reduce material waste.
 “Good intentions don’t work, mechanisms do,” Amazon’s founder Bezos is quoted in (Clifford, 2022).
 It’s an example of how money marketed as climate funding by the retail conglomerate means focus on reducing operational cost of running their business through automation and material savings.

--   Aldo Leopold proposed the ideas of land ethics.
-“A thing is right when it tends to preserve the integrity, stability, and beauty of the biotic community.
-It is wrong when it tends otherwise.” in A Sand County Almanac (Leopold, 1972 ).

 -   Ecological Indicators (I like the name Ecomarkers) for Earth are like Biomarkers in human health.